 When tammmmy reaches 200 Chic Points, she will be in the Style Council!

-if you take perscription meds, pack extra- in case you loose some. and copies of i.d.posted about 4 years ago
+if you take perscription meds, pack extra- in case you loose some. and copies of i.d.posted over 4 years ago

 Mosquitoes!
 There are some bugs repellents, they help a bit.
-Remember to sleep under a mosquito net at night (even though they do managed to get in) but it’s better than nothing.posted about 4 years ago
+Remember to sleep under a mosquito net at night (even though they do managed to get in) but it’s better than nothing.posted over 4 years ago

 blondeerhs – I was in Thailand for New years a few years ago.
 From memory it’s very comfortable, shorts and t-shirt type weather.
 I didn’t go North that time though so not sure if it’s colder up there.
 A hoodie or sweater is never a bad idea just in case, Don’t remember wearing jeans at all but not a bad idea to pack a pair or rather just some loose pants as well.

-Oh, if you intend to visit any Buddhist temples, bring long pants and shirts that cover your shoulders!posted about 4 years ago
+Oh, if you intend to visit any Buddhist temples, bring long pants and shirts that cover your shoulders!posted over 4 years ago